 Watchdog process exposes a UNIX domain socket for IPC communications, which accepts and provides the data in JSON format.
 All the internal Pgpool-II processes, including Pgpool-II's built-in lifecheck and Pgpool-II main process uses this IPC socket interface to interact with the watchdog.
 This IPC socket can also be used by any external/3rd party system to interact with watchdog.

 Watchdog lifecheck is the sub-component of watchdog that monitors the health of Pgpool-II nodes participating in the watchdog cluster.
-Pgpool-II watchdog provides two built-in methods of remote node health checking, "heartbeat" and "query" mode.
+Pgpool-II watchdog provides three built-in methods of remote node health checking, "heartbeat", "query" and "external" mode.

 Apart from remote node health checking watchdog lifecheck can also check the health of node it is installed on by monitoring the connection to upstream servers.
 For monitoring the connectivity to the upstream server Pgpool-II lifecheck uses execv() function to executes 'ping -q -c3 hostname' command.
 So a new child process gets spawned for executing each ping command.
 This means for each health check cycle a child process gets created and destroyed for each configured upstream server.
 For example, if two upstream servers are configured in the lifecheck and it is asked to health check at ten second intervals, then after each ten second lifecheck will spawn two child processes, one for each upstream server, and each process will live until the ping command is finished.